jarma4/fanstats/README.md

 Personal project to store ESPN fantasy football league stats over the years and provide position breakdowns and graphs.

 Uses:
-- Backend uses nodeJS and Express as webserver and MongoDB as database storage
+- Backend uses nodeJS and Express as webserver and MongoDB as database storage.
+Cheerios used to scrape website for stats.
 - Frontend uses Bootstrap